The-Politico/chartwerk-editor/docs/how-chartwerk-makes-charts.md

 ### How data becomes a chart

-The following chart represents the basic flow of how Chartwerk turns tabular data into a chart.
+The following diagram represents the basic flow of how Chartwerk turns tabular data into a chart.

 <br/><br/>